 Standard Committee Response: Same wage for same task is already covered by the equal opportunity aspect.
 The conflict resolution procedure is too prescriptive given the diversity of operators, and would rather belong to the Best Practice.
 We agree to add a requirement phrased as “Operators shall have a disciplinary procedure with a system of warning before any suspension or dismissal.
 Workers dismissed shall be given full details of reasons for dismissal”.

+9.5 Employees shall be granted the right to take at least one day off after six consecutive days of work.
+Operators shall not require workers to work more than the contracted hours or the national or regional sectorial legislation, whichever is shorter, except in peak work season.
+Overtime shall be remunerated in the form of supplementary payments or time off in lieu.

 Comment NOFA and NOC, USA: adding into the last sentence: “Overtime shall be voluntary and remunerated …”